 Remove the needle bearings from the bell before lapping!

-Now the entire running surface of the bell is wetted with the grinding paste and the clutch cone (with the correct side (*)) is inserted into the clutch bell.
-The coupling cone is pressed into the bell and moved back and forth by hand about 10 times, then the cone in the bell is turned a little further.
+Now the running surface of the bell is wetted thinly with the grinding paste and the clutch cone (with the correct side (*)) is inserted into the clutch bell.
+The amount shown is distributed over the entire tread.
+The coupling cone is pressed firmly into the bell and moved back and forth about 10 times by hand, then the cone in the bell is turned a little further.
 Repeat this process 5 times.
 This brings you to 50 grinding processes and the clutch cone was turned completely in the bell.

-(*) The marked side (e.g. in my case: 4CA) of the coupling cone points downwards when installed in the Saildrive, or on the right in the upper picture "Further disassembling the coupling".
+(*) The marked side (e.g. in my case: 4CA) of the coupling cone points downwards when installed in the Saildrive, i.e. it is lapped with the lower bell.

 Now wash the bell and cone thoroughly in petroleum ether.

 The lapped tread on the left, the untreated surface on the right.

 If the running surface shows color changes after lapping, these can be caused by overheating, parts or even the entire clutch must be replaced.
 (This will be very expensive around 3600€)